anjackson/anjackson.github.io/content/about/index.md

 - "/node/1/"
 permalink: "/about/"
 tags: []
+showPagination: false
 ---

 I find working in digital preservation fascinating.

 It's not where I expected to end up.
 I started off interested in computing and science, and happened to find out about what was then a fairly young [MPhys degree in Computation Physics offered by the University of York](http://web.archive.org/web/19970730073841/http://www.york.ac.uk/depts/phys/ugrad/courses/cphy_ss.htm)[^1].
 I then did a Ph.D. in Computational Physics at Edinburgh University, working in statistical physics.
 After that, I spent my time oscillating between being a post-graduate researcher who used large-scale computational methods, and being a computational specialist who helped other scientists make use of those kinds of techniques.

 I'd decided to move away from research and get a 'normal' industry programmer job, so when we moved to Leeds I applied for a few different positions.
-One of them turned out to be for the [PLANETS Project](http://www.planets-project.eu/), based at the British Library.
+One of them turned out to be for the [PLANETS Project](https://web.archive.org/web/20200310051410/https://www.planets-project.eu/), based at the British Library.
 I liked the place and the people, and the work sounded interesting, allowing me to expand my previous experience (not just in computation, but also the information theory that underlies statistical physics) to a new field.
 And *Industry* was spared my woolly ways.

 I spent a happy few years working on the PLANETS Project and helping kick-off the follow-on [SCAPE Project](http://scape-project.eu/).
 I saw 'Significant Properties' [peak](http://www.dpconline.org/events/past-events/significant-properties), only to be [fatally wounded shortly afterwards](http://www.planets-project.eu/docs/papers/Dappert_Significant_Characteristics_ECDL2009.pdf), learned that [DSHR](http://blog.dshr.org/) is usually right, found that it's [fun](https://blogs.bodleian.ox.ac.uk/archivesandmanuscripts/2009/02/24/shoot-those-files/) to [mash bits](http://web.archive.org/web/20090323121026/http://www.hki.uni-koeln.de/material/shotGun/), and that keeping the bits [safe](http://blog.dshr.org/2017/03/threats-to-stored-data.html) ain't as easy as I thought (even with [these folks](https://www.youtube.com/watch?v=pbBa6Oam7-w) around).